 Issue Dates and Sales Periods.
 Bonds will be issued on the 1st, 8th, 15th and 22nd of each month (each, an "Issue Date").
-There will be four sales periods per month: bonds issued on the 8th of the month will be offered from the 1st of the month through the 7th of the month, bonds issued on the 15th of the month will be offered from the 8th of the month through the 14th of the month, bonds issued on the 22nd of the month will be offered from the 15th of the month through the 21st of the month and bonds issued on the 1st of the month will be offered from the 15th of the month through the 21st of the month and bonds issued on the 1st of the month.
+There will be four sales periods per month: bonds issued on the 8th of the month will be offered from the 1st of the month through the 7th of the month, bonds issued on the 15th of the month will be offered from the 8th of the month through the 14th of the month, bonds issued on the 22nd of the month will be offered from the 15th of the month through the 21st of the month and bonds issued on the 1st of the month will be offered from the 22nd of the month preceding the Issue Date through the last day of that month.
 In order to purchase a bond of a specific Issue Date, your subscription must be accepted by Israel before such Issue Date (or before such other date as may be announced).
 If your subscription is accepted by Israel on or after an Issue Date (or such other date), your bond will be issued on a subsequent Issue Date.
 Unless sales of a certain bond are suspended, a subscription will be accepted by Israel if it is in a form acceptable to Israel before the designated date as set forth above.

 Maturity.
 Your bond will mature on the first calendar day of the month during which the first (1st), second (2nd), third (3rd), fifth (5th) or tenth (10th) anniversary, as the case may be, of the Issue Date of your bond occurs.
-For example, a 3-Year Jubilee Fixed Rate Bond issued on August 15, 2007 will mature on August 1, 2010 (i.e., 2 years, 11 months and 16 days from the bond's Issue Date).
+For example, a 3-Year Jubilee Fixed Rate Bond issued on August 15, 2009 will mature on August 1, 2012 (i.e., 2 years, 11 months and 16 days from the bond's Issue Date).
 When the bonds become payable, you will receive the face amount of the bonds in United States currency.